miyakibanas/Strive/README.md

 - List any functionality that is not working in the final version of the application.
 - Mention any specific limitations or bugs that users might encounter.

-## License
-[Specify the license or state 'All Rights Reserved' if the project is not open for public use.]

-## Contact
-For any queries or feedback, please contact me at [Your Email].